denten-books/plain-text/4-sign.md

 over.

-The previous generation of word processors allowed for dynamic erasure, but with the introduction of the screen the writer could now follow along and "see" the changes in real time.
-Freed from the immediate commitment to a more permanent medium writing "comes easy" and "uninhibited."
+The previous generation of word processors allowed for dynamic erasure, but with the introduction of the screen the writer can now follow along and "see" the changes in real time.
+Freed, seemingly, from the immediate and permanent commitment to a medium like paper or punch card writing "comes easy" and "uninhibited."
 Instead of carefully selecting the right words for the final draft the writer "pours" them all out and then "selects" the ones that seem appropriate, without hesitation.
 The highly hierarchical and blocky paragraph structure, along with its repetitive refrain, "finding" and "I find that," gives the prose a hypnotic drive forward.
 The cadence matches the reported experience of liberation.

 Anonymous continues to report: